-Colorado Coalition of Massage Therapists (CCMT) is predominately a volunteer collaboration of representatives from the American Massage Therapy Association (AMTA), Associated Bodywork and Massage Professionals (ABMP) and Colorado massage schools, and a fluid webbing of participating volunteers.
+Colorado Coalition of Massage Therapists (CCMT) is a collaboration of volunteer members and representatives from the American Massage Therapy Association (AMTA), Associated Bodywork and Massage Professionals (ABMP), and Colorado massage schools, and a fluid webbing of participating volunteers.

-- CCMT was a driving force of change to the auto insurance law in 2003 which removed, and later added back, a small amount of massage therapy rehab coverage.
+- CCMT was a driving force of change to the auto insurance law in 2003 allowing massage therapy rehab coverage

-- CCMT wrote and supported the passage of the Massage Therapy Practice Act in 2008, and continues monitor bills that affect our profession.
+- CCMT wrote and supported the passage of the Massage Therapy Practice Act in 2008, and continues to monitor bills that concern our profession

-- Since 2008, CCMT has worked with DORA as they regulate our Practice Act.
+- Since 2008, CCMT has worked with DORA as they regulate the Massage Therapy Practice Act